Total Variation Graph Neural Networks

-The methods are tested against three citation and one collaboration network (details in the supplementary).
+The methods are tested on 3 citation and 1 collaboration networks (details in \ref{appendix:datasets}).
 The number of clusters $K$ is set to be equal to the number of vertex classes.
 Averaged results from 10 independent runs of each method are in Tab.~\ref{tab: results_clustering}, which reports the Normalized Mutual Information (NMI) and the accuracy (ACC) between the vertex labels and the cluster assignments sorted with the Kuhn-Munkres algorithm.
 Overall, TVGNN outperforms every other method in terms of both NMI and ACC.

-The reported metrics give an indication of how well the clusters match the true vertex labels, but they do not measure the sharpness of the soft cluster assignment vectors generated by the GNN-based methods.
-To evaluate sharpness we compute the matrix $\Sb\Sb^T$.
+While NMI and ACC quantify of how well the clusters match the true vertex labels, they do not measure the sharpness of the soft cluster assignments $\Sb$ generated by the GNN-based methods.
+To evaluate sharpness, we propose the following procedure.
 Let $\hat \y$ be the assignments obtained from the Kuhn-Munkres algorithm, which minimizes the mismatch between the discrete cluster assignments $\cb$ and the labels $\y$.
 By sorting the rows of $\Sb$ according to the indices given by $\texttt{argsort}(\hat \y)$, $\Sb \Sb^T$ will exhibit a block-diagonal structure if the vertices are assigned with high confidence to only one cluster, i.e., if the cluster assignments are sharp.
+Instead, if the assignments in $\Sb$ are smooth, non-zero elements will appear on the off-diagonal of $\Sb \Sb^T$.
 In addition, the size of each block in $\Sb \Sb^T$ indicates the cluster size.
-Instead, if the assignments in $\mathbf{S}$ are too smooth, non-zero elements will appear on the off-diagonal of $\Sb \Sb^T$.
-Fig.~\ref{fig: sharpness_plot_cora} shows $\log(\Sb \Sb^T)$ for the cluster assignments obtained for the Cora dataset (more results in the supplementary).
-The soft assignments given by TVGNN are much sharper than those computed by DiffPool, MinCutPool and DMoN, since most of the non-zero values lie within the blocks on the diagonal.
+Fig.~\ref{fig: sharpness_plot_cora} shows $\log(\Sb \Sb^T)$ for the cluster assignments obtained for the Cora dataset.
+The soft assignments given by TVGNN are much sharper than those of DiffPool, MinCutPool, and DMoN, since most of the non-zero values lie within the blocks on the diagonal.
 Notably, the assignments given by DiffPool are so smooth that discerning any structure in $\Sb \Sb^T$ is impossible.